- How does one identify a reading problem?

 How many children have reading problems?

 Reading failure is a global problem.
 Dr Reid Lyon states that approximately 20% to 30% of American children have difficulties learning to read.
-The Institute for Global Education and Service Learning asserts that the figure is even higher, that 40% of American children have difficulty reading or learning to read, and as many as three-quarters of students who are poor readers in third grade will remain poor readers in high school.
+The Institute for Global Education and Service Learning asserts that the figure is even higher, that 40% of American children have difficulty reading or learning to read.
+As many as three-quarters of students who are poor readers in third grade will remain poor readers in high school.

 International Centre point